Mahabharathi-B/Mahabharathi-B/README.md

 - 👋 Hi, I’m @Mahabharathi-B
-- 👀 I’m interested in web development ..
+- 👀 I’m interested in web development
-- 🌱 I’m currently learning Java ...
+- 🌱 I’m currently learning Java
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 Mahabharathi-B/Mahabharathi-B is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.